mrafiuddin50/mrafiuddin50.github.io/about.markdown

 * Developing algorithms for fog detection from satellite imagery
 * Evaluating the effects of aerosols on the near-surface air temperature at night-time.

-You can find me at https://www.linkedin.com/in/rafiuddin-mohammad-ba235b41/
+You can find more about me on my [Linkedin Profile](https://www.linkedin.com/in/rafiuddin-mohammad-ba235b41/)